Coinmama VS Coinbase: Crypto Exchange Comparison

 Coinmama VS Coinbase: The Comparison

 Over at Coinmama you only get to buy cryptocurrencies, and not to sell or trade them.
 At the moment, these are the supported coins at your disposal: Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Litecoin (LTC), Bitcoin Cash (BCH), Cardano (ADA), Qtum (QTUM), and Ethereum Classic (ETC).
-The option to sell cryptocurrencies is something that the Coimama team is considering at this very moment.
+The option to sell Bitcoin and other cryptocurrencies is something that the Coimama team is considering at this very moment.

 The digital coins can be bought and traded for fiat and cryptocurrencies but the precise limitations and restrictions can be checked on the Coinbase website since their availability largely depends on one’s place of residence.
 Trading with USDC, for example, is not an option in New York, but transfers are allowed for European and UK residents.